s76064-art/Lab-CSF3133-Web-Design/README.md

 - Apply background image using background-image syntax
 - Customize tables using CSS
 - Applying all this knowledge to make a functional website
+---
+# Lab 6
+## Description
+This lab introduce the use of JavaScript

+## What did I achieved
+- Understand the basic fundamentals of JavaScript
+- Knowing the difference between internal and external JavaScript
+- Understand how to use getByElementId() properly
+- Manipulating events
+- Apply JavaScript to make a functional quiz website